joeponzio/wordpress-installer/README.md

 * Create a new `git` repo to the project (and add everything, commit with "initial commit" and push to Github :)
 * Run `npm install` and `bower install` after the installation so we're quickly up and running with SCSS and livereload

 The point is: you can use this to do whatever you want.
 Use it as a basis for making your own, custom WordPress installer.
 Simply fork this repo and customize to your heart's content.
+Of course, if you find an optimization or fix for this script that would benefit others, please go ahead and pull, create issues, etc.

 ## Issues or Problems
 If you run into any problems or issues with this installer, you should [post them in the issues section of this repo](https://github.com/joeponzio/wordpress-installer/issues).